AnyLog-co/documentation/alerts and monitoring.md

 ***id*** - The ID of the scheduler to terminate.
 If not specified, all schedulers are terminated.

 ## Sending messages
-Users can invoke email and sms messages when thresholds or alerting conditions are met.
+Users can invoke emails and sms messages when thresholds or alerting conditions are met.
-To facilitate messages, declare the SMTP server using ***[run smtp client](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#smtp-client) command.
+To facilitate messages, declare the ***SMTP client*** process.
+Details are available at [run smtp client](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#smtp-client).

 ### Sending an email
 Usage: